🌋 1. Mineralogy and Paleontology 🩕

 Minerals are classified according to the main anions they contain, influencing their structure and properties:

-These classes are essential for mineralogical classification and scientific research .
+These classes are essential for mineral classification and scientific research.

 2. Paleontology